-To help find your illustrator's 'voice' and end beginner's syndrome
+To end beginner's syndrome and help you find your illustrator's 'voice'

 I just had to let you be the first to know (well, after my husband)...I sold 5 illustrations!!!!
 I've joined SCBWI and will be working on my artist page.
 Thanks again, Mark.
 I'm off to do a happy dance.
 Laura Miller

 I wanted to share something that happened at the SCBWI Northern Ohio conference.

 We were sitting in the ballroom on Friday evening for the opening remarks from the keynote speaker who was Loraine Joyner, senior art director at Peachtree Publishers.
 She was giving everyone tips and pointers for our hopeful careers in the children's book world.
 She recommended taking on-line classes to work on our craft, and then she paused and asked if anyone in the audience had heard of Mark G. Mitchell.
 I, of course, raised my hand.
 So she looked at me and asked if I had taken your class, and I said, "yes."
 She then asked if it was worth it, and I replied, "Absolutely.
 It was the best money I have ever spent!"

 (Fortunately, I didn't have to think about it, because it's so true).
 Tracy Molitors